 Lynn Aldrich is a Los Angeles-based artist who, inspired by nature and landscape, constructs art objects from purchased consumer products.
 Having exhibited her work widely, Aldrich’s most recent solo exhibition was held last year at the Art Affairs Gallery in Amsterdam, the Netherlands.
 In 2013, a survey at Pasadena’s Art Center College of Design celebrated her significant body of work.
 The recipient of numerous awards, Aldrich received a Guggenheim Fellowship in 2014.

-Makoto Fujimura is an artist, writer, and speaker who is recognized worldwide as a cultural shaper.
+Makoto Fujimura is the Executive Director of the Brehm Center at Fuller Theological Seminary.
+He is an artist, writer, and speaker and recognized worldwide as a cultural shaper.
 A Presidential appointee to the National Council on the Arts from 2003-2009, Fujimura served as an international advocate for the arts, speaking with decision makers and advising governmental policies on the arts.
 In 2014, the American Academy of Religion named Makoto Fujimura as its 2014 Religion and the Arts award recipient.

 Michael Bruner is a writer and professor of Practical Theology at Azusa Pacific University.
 Born and raised in the Philippines as the son of missionaries, Bruner received a B.A. in English from the University of Washington, M.Div. from Princeton Seminary, and Ph.D. in Theology (Theology and Culture emphasis) from Fuller Theological Seminary.
 Bruner is a resident scholar at the Huntington Library, an ordained minister in the PC(USA), and a recent recipient of a Lilly Endowment in art and theology.
 He lives in Pasadena with his wife Jenna and their two children, Arabelle and William.